-Figure 4: Critical stress (in GPa) as a function of slenderness ratio for a wedge experiencing force F and boundary conditions shown in Figure 3a in the presence (blue line) and absence (orange line) of pore-fluid pressure P. The dots represent values computed numerically for a range on geometries and the lines are obtained using interpolation through these points.
+Figure 4: Critical stress as a function of slenderness ratio for a wedge with Young's Modulus of 200 GPa and experiencing force F and boundary conditions as shown in Figure 3a in the presence (blue line) and absence (orange line) of pore-fluid pressure P. The dots represent values computed numerically for a range on geometries and the lines are obtained using interpolation through these points.
 Note the similarity with the trend in Figure 1.